Scaphoideus titanus is th...

 The aim of VIROPLANT (Virome NGS analysis of pests and pathogens for plant protection) is to apply next generation sequencing (NGS) technology and empirical biological experiments to develop new environmentally friendly virus-based control strategies against bacterial, fungal and insect vector transmitted diseases (phytoplasmas and viruses) as well as insect pests.

-Seventeen partners from 8 European Countries will meet for the H2020 funded project VIROPLANT kick-off meeting on June 20-21 in Torino (Italy).
+Seventeen partners from 8 European Countries met for the Horizon 2020 funded project VIROPLANT kick-off meeting on June 20-21 in Torino (Italy).

 VIROPLANT will develop new biocontrol agents based on viruses infecting phytopathogenic bacteria, fungi, insect pests and insect vectors to provide new tools to protect crop plants.